uclnlp/jack/README.md

 $ python3 bin/jack-train.py with config='./conf/qa/squad/fastqa.yaml'
 ```

-Note, you can add a flag `tensorboard_folder=.tb/fastqa` to write arbitrary tensorboard
-[summaries][tf_summaries] to a provided path (here `.tb/fastqa`).
-Your summaries are automatically
-fetched in the train loop, so all you need to do is write them in your TF model code.

 A copy of the model is written into the `save_dir` directory after each
 training epoch when performance improves.
 These can be loaded using the commands below or see e.g.
 [the showcase notebook][showcase].

 You want to train another model?
 No problem, we have a fairly modular QAModel implementation which allows you to stick
 together your own model.
 There are examples in `conf/qa/squad/` (e.g., `bidaf.yaml` or our own creation `jack_qa.yaml`).
-**We recommend using one of our own creations `jack_qa*.yaml` which are both fast while achieving very good
-results.** These models are defined solely in the configs, i.e., there is not implementation in code.
+These models are defined solely in the configs, i.e., there is not implementation in code.
 This is possible through our `ModularQAModel`.
 For more information on extractive question answering please have a look [here](/docs/Extractive_QA.md).